 William A. Switzer Provincial Park provides excellent opportunities to view abundant wildlife and beautiful scenery.
-The park is located in the transition zone between boreal forest and mountain habitats and contains vast wetland complexes.
+The park is located in the transition zone between boreal forest and mountain habitats.
+It contains vast wetland complexes.
 This makes the park a good home for a diverse array of plants and animals.
+See our plant checklist.

-At least 30 mammals frequent the park including wolves, coyotes, bears, beavers, pine martin, river otters, elk, moose, mule deer & white-tailed deer.
+At least 30 mammals frequent the park including wolves, coyotes, bears, beavers, pine martin, river otters, elk, moose, mule deer and white-tailed deer.
+See our mammal checklist.

 Borrow a wildlife viewing pack from the visitor centre in summer.
-Pack contain field guides and binoculars.
+The packs contain field guides and binoculars.

 - Kelley's Bathtub Trail